CosminGorun/3D-City-Scene-OpenGL-Blender/README.md

 P – Toggle rain effect on/off 🌧️<br>
 T – Start an automatic tour of the scene<br>
 F – Enable GL_Line and GL_Point representations</p>

+<p>The objects and textures were not downloaded from the internet and do not have usage rights, so they are not included in the project!</p>
 </div>